-I Wasn’t Going Back: In early 2006 I was diagnosed with thyroid cancer, had my thyroid removed and lost my grandmother all within the first 5 months of the year.
-Needless to say, it was a stressful time in my life and afterwards I found myself 5 pounds (2.2 kgs) heavier again.
+In early 2006, I was diagnosed with thyroid cancer, had my thyroid removed and lost my grandmother all within the first 5 months of the year.
+Needless to say, it was a stressful time in my life and afterwards I found myself a few pounds heavier again.
 But I decided I wasn’t going back to where I started.
-So in January 2007 my friend encouraged me to sign up for a leading weight loss program.
-Originally I was skeptical but I went in ready for a lifestyle change instead of another diet.
+So in January 2007, my friend encouraged me to sign up for a leading weight loss program.
+Originally, I was skeptical, but I went in ready for a lifestyle change instead of another diet.

-*Results may vary from person to person.
+*Results vary from person to person.